vikingeducation/prep_basics/test-yourself-answers.md

 #### What happens behind the scenes after you click "search" on google.com?

 A single click rings out on a dark night...
-Picoseconds later (a lot of them) later the input is received by a usb or other peripheral device port Nanoseconds later (a pile of them)  a short string of integers is sent and interpreted by the CPU of device used as a "click".
+Picoseconds later (a lot of them) the input is received by a usb or other peripheral device port Nanoseconds later (a pile of them)  a short string of integers is sent and interpreted by the CPU of device used as a "click".
 Milliseconds later (a group of them) a command is sent to open up an http handshake Microseconds late (a few of them) the handshake is confirmed and search query data is exchanged